-- a.
+a.
 Availability of Additional Dispute Resolution Process.
 Indicate whether the state operates another dispute resolution process that offers participants the opportunity to appeal decisions that adversely affect their services while preserving their right to a Fair Hearing.
+Select one:

-Select one: - No. This Appendix does not apply - Yes.
-The state operates an additional dispute resolution process - b.
+No. This Appendix does not apply

+Yes.
+The state operates an additional dispute resolution process b.
 Description of Additional Dispute Resolution Process.
 Describe the additional dispute resolution process, including: (a) the state agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.

-Appendix F: Participant-Rights

-Appendix F-3: State Grievance/Complaint System
+oplication for 1915(c) HCBS Waiver: Draft MO.004.04.03 - Jan 27, 2021 Page 107 of 164 ppendix F: Participant-Rights Appendix F-3: State Grievance/Complaint System a.

-- a.
 Operation of Grievance/Complaint System.
-Select one: - No. This Appendix does not apply - Yes.
-The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver - b.
+Select one: No. This Appendix does not apply Yes.
+The state operates a grievance/complaint system that affords participants the grievances or complaints concerning the provision of services under this waiver opportunity to register b.
 Operational Responsibility.
-Specify the state agency that is responsible for the operation of the grievance/complaint system:
+Specify the state agency that is responsible for the operation of system: f the grievance/complaint c.

-pplication for 1915(c) HCBS Waiver: Draft MO.041.00.00 - Jul 01, 2020 Page 88 of 138 c.
 Description of System.
-Describe the grievance/complaint system, including: (a) the types of g participants may register; (b) the process and timelines for addressing grievances/complaints; are used to resolve grievances/complaints.
-State laws, regulations, and policies referenced in the to CMS upon request through the Medicaid agency or the operating agency (if applicable). and, (c) the mechanisms that ppendix G: Participant Safeguards Appendix G-1: Response to Critical Events or Incidents ~ a.
+Describe the grievance/complaint system, including: (a) the types of participants may register; (b) the process and timelines for addressing grievances/complaint are used to resolve grievances/complaints.
+State laws, regulations, and policies referenced in to CMS upon request through the Medicaid agency or the operating agency (if applicable). s; and, (c) the mechanisms that ppendix G: Participant Safeguards Appendix G-1: Response to Critical Events or Incidents a.
 Critical Event or Incident Reporting and Management Process.
-Indicate whether the state Incident Reporting and Management Process that enables the state to collect information on se the waiver program.
-Select one: numer events occurring in Yes.
-The state operates a Critical Event or Incident Reporting and Management Prothrough $e)$ cess (complete Items b No. This Appendix does not apply (do not complete Items b through e) If the state does not operate a Critical Event or Incident Reporting and Management Proc the state uses to elicit information on the health and welfare of individuals served through b.
+Indicate whether the state Incident Reporting and Management Process that enables the state to collect information on the waiver program.
+Select one: Yes.
+The state operates a Critical Event or Incident Reporting and Management P $through\ e)$ Process (complete Items b No. This Appendix does not apply (do not complete Items b through e) If the state does not operate a Critical Event or Incident Reporting and Management Pr the state uses to elicit information on the health and welfare of individuals served through = b.
 State Critical Event or Incident Reporting Requirements.
-Specify the types of critical even alleged abuse, neglect and exploitation) that the state requires to be reported for review and followers the state requires to be reported for review and followers. appropriate authority, the individuals and/or entities that are required to report such events and for reporting.
-State laws, regulations, and policies that are referenced are available to CMS upon

-Medicaid agency or the operating agency (if applicable).
+Specify the types of critical ev vents or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and b.
+State Critical Event or Incident Reporting Requirements.
+Specify the types of critical events or incidents (including alleged abuse, neglect and exploitation) that the state requires to be reported for review and follow-up action by an appropriate authority, the individuals and/or entities that are required to report such events and incidents and the timelines for reporting.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).